GENERAL REQUIREMENTS

 ILLINOIS SHEEP

-- Sheep originating from a flock that has previously been classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan.
+1. Sheep originating from a flock that has previously been classified as either an infected or source flock can be

-- For any animal born after 1-1-2002, the CVI must include the flock of birth and the flock of origin, if different.
+2. The CVI must include the flock of birth and the flock of origin, if different.

 Out-of-State Sheep

-- Sheep originating from a flock that has previously been classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan.
+1. Sheep originating from a flock that has previously been classified as either an infected or source flock can be

-- For any animal born after 1-1-2002, the CVI must include the flock of birth and the flock of origin, if different.
+2. The CVI must include the flock of birth and the flock of origin, if different.

-GOATS
+GOATS -Identification

 Individual identification of each animal shall be by an ear tattoo or official metal or plastic tag.
-A microchip ID is acceptable if the owner provides the reader.
+A microchip ID is

-Tattoos may be used when a registration certificate, listing the tattoo number, accompanies the animal.
+Tattoos may be used when a registration certificate, listing the tattoo number, accompanies the animal

 When using ear tags, the tag must indicate the premises ID and state of origin.
-The tag number must be assigned by a state or APHIS representative and recorded in the Scrapie Record Database.
+The tag number must be assigned

 Ears should be used for tattooing when possible.
 If there is no space in the ear, the flank or tail fold may be used.